“Ex Astris, Scientia”, or “from the stars, knowledge”

 The Medical Academy is responsible for training most of the medical staff that serves in Starfleet.
 Cadets at the academy are primarily taught medicine, spending their first three years in classrooms or labs.
 During this time, the medical students live on campus with other Starfleet Academy cadets.
 Medical cadets are also expected to round out their education with extension classes at the Academy in subjects such as engineering, the sciences, or even flight control.

 Fourth year cadets begin begin clinical rotations at the hospital, performing basic medical tasks.
 During this period, students assist with simple medical procedures and have direct contact with patients.
 At the end of their fifth year, medical cadets officially earn their medical degree.
-However, to practice medicine and earn their licence, the new doctor must complete a residency at the hospital (or another teaching hospital), which lasts for another four to five years.
+However, to practice medicine and earn their licence, the new doctor must complete a residency at the hospital (or another teaching hospital), which lasts for another three to five years.

 Individuals who already possess a medical licence do not need to attend the Medical Academy, but are still required to complete a couple years at the Academy, in order to learn how to function within the hierarchy of Starfleet or increase their knowledge of xenobiology.

-After completion of their program cadets graduate and gain a commission as Starfleet officers.
+After completion of their program, cadets graduate and gain a commission as Starfleet officers.
 Following graduation, these new officers are committed to serving in Starfleet for a period of no less than five years.
 After this mandated period, officers can resign their commission at any time.

 Most cadets graduate as ensigns, however officers who graduate from the Starfleet Medical Academy are given the rank of lieutenant (junior grade), reflecting their additional training and time spent in residency.